 Meet the herd of Mustangs who teach and heal in Tapestry’s Horse-Human Relationship Program.
 We relate to horses within Indigenous worldview, which permits them to exercise powerful agency in their interactions with human beings.
-You’ll quickly learn what a difference this makes when you interact wth these horses in the Virtual Refuge we’re establishing this year.
-That property provides a physical place of refuge for these Mustangs themselves, giving them a forever home where they can live safely and in freedom.
-We gentle all the Mustangs we adopt so they can be handled for grooming, hoof and medical care, and transport in an emergency, but we train very few of them to ride because that’s not the focus of their particular mission.* The next Mustangs we adopt and gentle will be weanlings or yearlings, but once we are able to construct an area with suitable fencing on the property we purchase, we will be able to adopt older Mustangs as well.
+You’ll quickly learn what a difference this makes when you interact with these horses during a Tapestry program.
+We gentle all the Mustangs we adopt so they can be handled for grooming, hoof and medical care, and transport in an emergency, but we train very few of them to ride because that’s not the focus of their particular mission.* The next Mustangs we adopt and gentle will be weanlings or yearlings, but once we are able to construct an area with suitable fencing on the property we purchase for our programs, we will be able to adopt older Mustangs as well.

 Tapestry’s Mustang partners are listed below from eldest to youngest, to the best of our knowledge.
 Each horse has areas of healing or teaching in which they specialize, and not every horse engages with every type of person.